unoplatform/uno/doc/articles/concepts/overview/philosophy-of-uno.md

 - [Live Visual Tree](https://docs.microsoft.com/en-us/visualstudio/debugger/inspect-xaml-properties-while-debugging).
 - [XAML Hot Reload](https://docs.microsoft.com/en-us/visualstudio/debugger/xaml-hot-reload?view=vs-2019)

-The promise of Uno is to enable build your app with those tools and then deploy it to iOS, Android, and ultimately to the web via WebAssembly.
+The promise of the Uno Platform is to enable build your app with those tools and then deploy it to iOS, Android, and the web via WebAssembly.

 ## Create rich, responsive UIs